seb-pg/meta_puzzles/README.md

 C\++20 (or C\++23) would have helped making the code shorter and easier to read, but Meta's website is stuck in C\++17.

-The code is written using a "plausible" medium developer style, and not much emphasis is spent on optimisation:
+The code is written using a "plausible" medium developer style (it just works with basic C++), and not much emphasis is spent on optimisation (e.g. using polymorphic allocator would be an obvious low hanging fruit).
 * Meta passes containers, such as std::vector or std::string by value, rather than reference.
 The signature are kept but all functions are calling a more more C\++ style function using reference, which can be used for performance testing.
 * Meta used int and long long and seemed to assume they were, respectively, 32 bits and 64 bits.  int32_t/int64_t are used instead passed Meta's function signature.
 * Meta only used signed integer, rather than using the correct signed/unsigned integer (e.g. distances/counts should always be positive).
 To make code more readable, minimum casting has been used in the code for readibility, even if sometimes, it was tempting to do the right thing in term of sign correctness.